tidalmigrations/tidalmigrations.github.io/pages/user guides/integrating_with_azure_migrate.md

 export AZ_MIGRATE_PROJECT= <ASSESSMENT_PROJECT_MACHINE_NAME>
 ```

-3. Once environment variables are configured, log into Tidal Tools using `tidal login` and authenticate with your custom subdomain url, email and password.
+3. Once your environment variables are configured, log into Tidal Tools using `tidal login` and authenticate with your custom subdomain url, email and password.

 4. Execute the Azure Migrate export and pipe the servers into Tidal Tools using `sync servers`